Dutch name: Germanic period

 The Germanic names are the names with the longest history in the Dutch-speaking area; they form the oldest layer of the given names known in Dutch.
 The Germanic names were characterised by a rich diversity, as there were many possible combinations.

 A Germanic name is composed of two parts, the latter of which also indicates the gender of the person.
-A name like Adelbert or Albert is composed of "adel" (meaning "noble") and "bert" which is derived from "beracht" (meaning "bright" or "shining") hence the name means something in the order of "Bright/Shining through noble behaviour"; the English name "Albright", now only seen as a surname, is a cognate with the same origin.
+A name like Adelbert or Albert is composed of adel (meaning "noble") and bert which is derived from beracht (meaning "bright" or "shining"), hence the name means something in the order of "Bright/Shining through noble behaviour"; the English name Albright, now only seen as a surname, is a cognate with the same origin.

 Combining these parts was used when the child was named after family or other relatives.
-For example, the child would receive two parts from different family members, in this way a father named "Hildebrant" and a mother called "Gertrud" would call their son "Gerbrant" and their daughter "Hiltrud".
+For example, the child would receive two parts from different family members, in this way a father named Hildebrant and a mother called Gertrud might call their son Gerbrant and their daughter Hiltrud.

 Medieval names

 Through the course of the Middle Ages names derived from Christian Saints became more common than Germanic ones.
 From the 12th century onwards it became custom for the child to receive a Christian name, although some names of Germanic origin like Gertrude and Hubertus remained prevalent as these too became names of Christian saints.

 The direct influence of the church on the transition from Germanic to Christian names must not be overestimated.
 Before the council of Trent (1545–1563), the Roman Catholic church did not have any regulation of the practice of naming children.

 There are thought to have been a number of reasons the Christian names gained the upper hand, such as the Crusades, the larger ecclesiastical influence and the appearance of mendicant orders (such as the Franciscans and Dominicans) and most importantly, the veneration of saints and the appearance of patron saints.

 Besides religious influence it is believed that fashion was the main reason to give children a Christian name.
 With larger cities starting to flourish all across the Low Countries, wealthy citizens in particular became trend-setters in this regard.

-In these times typical Dutch names such as "Kees" (Cornelis), "Jan" (Johannes) and "Piet" (Petrus) emerged.
+In these times typical Dutch names such as Kees (Cornelis), Jan (Johannes) and Piet (Petrus) emerged.